Innovation in action: building a single-use bronchoscope

 More often than not, meaningful innovation requires solving multiple problems at the same time.
-The story behind the EXALT™ Model B Single-Use Bronchoscope, an always-sterile scope used to examine and treat certain issues in the airways.
+That's the story behind the EXALT™ Model B Single-Use Bronchoscope, an always-sterile scope used to examine and treat certain issues in the airways.

 Reusable scopes have long been the industry standard for a wide range of procedures, but they are impossible to sterilize completely between procedures.
 The risk of cross-contamination between patients was highlighted by the U.S. Food and Drug Administration due to real-world outbreaks of infection.
 It was no small feat to develop a single-use option that addressed this concern and worked as reliably and seamlessly as the reusable scopes to which physicians were accustomed.